pkp/pkp-docs/pkp-theming-guide/en/template-variables.md

 ## Requests and Routing

 **`(string) $requestedPage`** and **`(string) $requestedOp`** provide the Page and Operation of the current request.
 This is useful if a template is loaded on different pages but you'd like to modify the display depending on where it appears.

+## Debugging

+Will be really dificult to keep an updated list of template's variables because ocasionally some will change and themes can add their own.
+If you want to see all the availiable variables you have in your template, we suggest use an smarty function called **`{debug}`**.

+You only need to place **`{debug}`** inside your template file, force your server to refresh your templates and refresh your page to get a pop-up window with a lot of useful data.
+More information [here](https://www.smarty.net/docs/en/language.function.debug.tpl).